lukamart/lukamart.github.io/index.md

 ## Brief Biography
 I received B.Sc. and Spec.
 Sci. degrees in Power and Control Systems from the Faculty of Electrical Engineering, University of Montenegro, in 2018 and 2019, respectively.
 My senior thesis, *State Estimation in Sensor Networks via Distributed Kalman Filter*, was completed in the Control Systems Department.
 I earned both my M.Sc. in 2021, with the thesis *A Novel Distributed Algorithm for Control of Multiagent Systems*, and my Ph.D. in 2024, with the dissertation *Cooperative Control of Heterogeneous Multiagent Systems Without Exchange of Controller States*, from the same institution.

-Since September of 2019, I am employed at Faculty of Electrical Engineering, University of Montenegro, where I work as a teaching assistant.
+Since September of 2019, I am employed at Faculty of Electrical Engineering, University of Montenegro, where I work as a teaching associate.
 Some of the main courses that I have TAed are: Control Theory, Optimal Control, Adaptive Control, Digital Control and Robotics.
 For a full list of courses, see [courses](https://www.ucg.ac.me/radnik/900931-luka-martinovic).

 A more detailed CV can be provided upon request.